 Participants will engage in discussions led by scholar facilitators who encourage critical thinking about the subjects discussed.

-Register for an information session on applying for grants to host “Who Gets to Vote?” here.
+Watch an information session about applying for “Who Gets to Vote?” grants here.

 Site Selection and Program Details